lprior-repo/books/markdown_output/Terraform_at_Scale_Early_Release/Terraform_at_Scale_Early_Release.md

 Enter tf import.
 You can encode the resource into your codebase and import the resource (without modifying it) into your TF state object using the addressing scheme as described earlier.

-It is highly recommended to evaluate the configuration that gets incorporated into the codebase by running a `tf plan` to validate this state address, as shown in **Figure 2-5**, below.
+It is highly recommended to evaluate the configuration that gets incorporated into the codebase by running a `tf plan` to validate this state address, as shown in Figure 2-5, below.

 ```
 Terraform will perform the following actions: